serokell/blog-posts/Introduction to Free Monads/article.md

     <> printState x s'
 ```

-If we run `someComputation` defined above through this interpreter, for example by invoking `printState someComputation 1`, we'll get the following output:
+If we run `someComputation` defined above through this interpreter by invoking `printState someComputation 1`, we'll get the following output:

 ```
 state change 1 -> 1